Using your own model/provider

 # Parse the output from the OpenAI response.

-output = response.choices[0].text
+output = chat_completion.choices[0].message.content

 # Log the inputs, outputs and model config to your project.

-log_response = hl.log(
+log_response = humanloop.log(

 inputs={"question": "How should I think about competition for my startup?"},